 NO. ITEM

-4 04 Operatoria ant Biagla aura
+1. C1 Complainant Dicalogue

-1. C1 Complainant Disclosure
+Complainant Disclosure

 2. C2A Complainant Industrial Capitalization Rate Analysis - Part 1

 3. C2B Complainant Industrial Capitalization Rate Analysis - Part 2

 4. C3 Complainant Industrial Capitalization Rate Rebuttal Brief

 5. R1 Respondent Disclosure

 An appeal may be made to the Court of Queen's Bench on a question of law or jurisdiction with respect to a decision of an assessment review board.